DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 Share this article

-M&A Activity In European Food Ingredients Sector A 'Long-Term Growth Story'
+M&A Activity In European Food Ingredient Sector A ‘Long-Term Growth Story’

-Merger and acquisition activity in the food and beverage ingredients sector is likely to continue to see growth in the coming years, amid rapid expansion in developing markets and the growing importance of factors such as functional benefits, sustainability, and clean-label claims, Oghma Partners has said.
+Merger-and-acquisition activity in the food-and-beverage ingredient sector is likely to continue to see growth in the coming years, amid rapid expansion in developing markets and the growing importance of factors such as functional benefits, sustainability, and clean-label claims, Oghma Partners has noted.

 The corporate finance house noted that despite more consolidation in the market, the food ingredient industry is ‘diverse’, with large corporations operating alongside a range of smaller, niche companies.

-This is likely to prompt larger firms to acquire smaller ones to reduce competition, gain access to new markets, and meet demands when it comes to sustainability and innovation.
+This is likely to prompt large firms to acquire small ones to reduce competition, gain access to new markets, and meet demands when it comes to sustainability and innovation.

 ‘Evolving Consumer Demands’